James-Jasenia/UI-TESTING-ESPRESSO-ANDROID/README.md

 class {}
 ```

-## Implementation:
-Testing will always occur in alphabetical order.

-### Testing Activities in isolation
+## Testing View Visibility and Properties:

 #### Activity Scenario:
 ActivityScenario provides APIs to start and drive an Activity's lifecycle state for testing.
 It is highly recommended you call the .close() method after the test has finished.
 ActivityScenario doesn't always clean up device state and may leave the acitivity running after the test finishes.